JMacD2/cpu_emu/README.md

 A 64-bit CPU simulator written in Rust

-Information on the emulator can be found in comments throughout, and in the Design Document
+Information on the simulator can be found in comments throughout, and in the Design Document

 One can write assembly instructions in the input_instr.txt file, and data to be loaded into memory in input_data.txt